malach-it/vc-decentralized-status/SPECIFICATION.md

 ### 6.1 Decentralized Architecture

 Status tokens are self-contained but only resolvable by the issuer which owns a secret component, the decentralized architecture gives a way to have low-weighted storage points.
 To state the validity of verifiable credentials and keep the holder's privacy, verifiers can resolve the status of the presented credentials without disclosing the data contained in it to the issuer in any manner.
 Mitigated by the fact that Time To Live information can give hints about the type of credential resolved.
-The status information contained in the token information can also be a disclosure of the type of credential if not standardized.

 ### 6.2 Status table